 This guide to paralegal careers provides a road map for learning how to become a paralegal in Colorado.
-Here you will discover how to begin your career in the paralegal field with Colorado paralegal salary information, job outlook, career resources, and more.
-Begin your career exploration using the easy to navigate directory below.
+Generally speaking, there are no formal certification requirements on becoming a paralegal in Colorado; however, an associate degree or certificate in paralegal studies is often the entry-level requirement.
+On this page, you will discover how to begin your career in the paralegal field with information on how to become a paralegal in the state, paralegal certification options, salary and job outlook, and career resources.
+Begin your career exploration by using the easy-to-navigate directory below.

 - Paralegal Certification

 - Paralegal Resources

 The state of Colorado does not directly regulate paralegal practice and has issued no formal Colorado paralegal certification requirements for those wishing to apply for positions as paralegals or legal assistants.
 State law only requires that paralegals operate under the direct supervision of an attorney.
 While there are several different paths to becoming a paralegal in the state, most Colorado paralegals possess a combination of education and experience, which may include on-the-job training or internships completed as part of a paralegal education program.

 1. Earn a degree or certificate in paralegal studies.

 Even though Colorado does not require a degree or certificate to become a paralegal, many paralegals choose to obtain a formal education earned at one of the Colorado paralegal programs.
 Many programs are available across the state, ranging from certificates to associate’s degrees to bachelor’s degrees.
 Currently, four Colorado paralegal programs are approved by the American Bar Association (ABA).1